pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 ### Main.c - Start of Communication Values
 [/main/fpga/examples_of_main/](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/)

-In every variation of the main code present inside the folder ./examples_of_main what them all have in common is the need to set all the time parameters metioned in the Signal Generator section inside the Hardware page.
+In each variation of the main code present inside the folder examples_of_main, a sample of code is common between them all and it is the set of all the time parameters metioned in the Signal Generator section inside the [Hardware page](hardware.md).

 ```C
 int tari_100  = rfid_tari_2_clock(10e-6, FREQUENCY);